musty-codified/e-wallet-API-with-springboot-and-MongoDb/README.md

 # EWallet-Backend-API
 The backend api for a digital wallet application that uses MongoDB as the database.
-The application enable users to create and manage their digital wallet, add funds to it, and make transactions.
+The application enable users to create their digital wallets and manage their funds while they make transactions.

 `Built with Spring Boot, secured with Spring Security (JWT), documented with Swagger (API), containerized with Docker, deployed on an AWS EC2 instance.`

-## Technology  used ##
+## Tools  used ##
 Following tools and libraries were used during the development of the API :
 - **Java 17**
 - **Spring Boot**